Oil Field Injuries

 • Intentional crimes or wrongdoing

 It is worthwhile to discuss the question of negligence with an attorney after a significant oil field disaster in Texas.
 If someone was negligent, it is important to bring that party to justice – not just for your financial gain but also for the safety of the industry as a whole.
 Shedding light on dangerous or illegal practices at your workplace could force the employer to do better in terms of employee safety in the future.
-You and your San Antonio oil field injury lawyer could have the power to prevent
+You and your San Antonio oil field injury lawyer could have the power to prevent similar incidents.
+Ask an attorney whether your case might have involved negligence.

-Representing Victims of Oil Field Accidents in Texas
+Representing victims of oil field accidents in Texas